gblordsburg/Catalog-Deploy/README.md

 The goal of the project was to set up and configure a Linux server to host an app that I had made.
 To do this an instance of an Ubuntu system was created using Amazon's Lightsail service.
 Once the Linux server was created, it was then configured to serve a Python app that used the Flask framework.

 i.
-The public IP address for my lightsail instance is 54.149.255.186.
+The public IP address for my lightsail instance is 54.245.49.118.
 SSH is set up to use port 2200.

 ii.
 A Domain has not been registered, so the complete URL to my hosted web app is simply the public IP as stated in the previous point.

 iii.
 Software installed:
-        -PuTTYgen was installed on my local machine to generate key pairs for ssh login.
         -To run the app Nginx, Gunicorn, PostgreSQL, Python and Flask were used on an Ubuntu operating system.
         -For a web server Nginx was chosen and installed.
         -Gunicorn was used in conjunction with Nginx to provide the ability to handle larger traffic loads than a Flask app can handle on it's own.
 PostgreSQL was the database used for this app.
 After postgreSQGL installation, the users and a database were created.
 SQLite was used during development, so a few modifications to the app and its setup files were necessary to allow for a connection to a PostgreSQL database rather than an SQLite database.